Vinca major: Cultivation

 Vinca major is a commonly grown ornamental plant in temperate gardens for its evergreen foliage, spring flowers, and groundcover or vine use.

 Many cultivars are available, with differences in flowers, such as white to dark violet flowers, and different patterns and colors of variegated foliage.
 The cultivar 'Variegata' has gained the Royal Horticultural Society's Award of Garden Merit.

+It contains the following compounds: vinblastine, vincristine, vindesine and vinorelbine.